5 illustrations to understand and promote accessibility

 Accessibility, design and innovation: yes, it’s all compatible!

 Unfortunately, accessibility is still often seen as a constraint for design teams.
 And an obstacle to creativity and even innovation.
 But, this is not at all the case!
 Let’s debunk a few myths.

 If you speak French, I highly recommend the Access42 training!

 Marie connected the needs of disabled people with the accessibility guidelines.
 Each accessibility recommendation was contextualized.
 This helps a lot understand, but also remember the criteria.
 I will definitely use that to promote accessibility where I work.
 And push more recommendations.
 Finally, UX and accessibility have a lot in common in terms of practice.
 It all starts with understanding needs and uses.

 During the training, we also prepared a “Design and accessibility” checklist.
 I will publish it soon (either here or in a dedicated article).

-If you want to use them in presentations or for commercial purposes, please contact me first.
-You are not allowed to collect them for resale either (it seems logical but I prefer to specify).
+If you want to use them in commercial presentations or for commercial purposes, please contact me first.